nzaman7878/javascript-interview-exercises/README.md

 28 - Use Promises to load multiple images asynchronously and display them on a webpage.

 29 - Rewrite the previous excercise using async/await.

+30 - Implement an async function to fetch data from an API and handle errors using try / catch.